bluerosegarden/flowerbed/content/Learning/Math/Trigonometry/Trigonometry Landing.md

 ## Glossary
 ### Sides of triangle
 ![[triangles-001.svg|triangles-001.svg]]
-- Hypotenuse is the longest side of a triangle, used in [[Trigonometry Index#Right Triangle Trigonometry|Right Triangle Trigonometry]]
+- Hypotenuse is the longest side of a triangle, used in [[Trigonometry Landing#Right Triangle Trigonometry|Right Triangle Trigonometry]]
 - opposite is the opposite side of the triangle, while adjacent is the side next to the point that isn't the hypotenuse
 - $\theta$ (theta) is the variable for angle.
 You could also use the angle symbol $\angle$ when referring to a angle named something else (such as $\angle B$)